xa22629/swbio/README.md

 Strava is a popular website typically used by cyclists and runners to track GPS data from physical exercise.
 This code is written in Python3 using Jupyter Notebook with the intention of providing insight into a personal Strava archive containing data accumulated over six years.

 ### Requirements
-Download the 'Individual Project: Strava Archive Analysis.ipynb' Jupyter Notebook and associated 'activities.csv' file from this repository.
+Download 'strava.ipynb' and 'activities.csv' file from this repository.
 In order to run the code, Python3 and Jupyter Notebook should be installed, both of which are available via Anaconda Navigator.
-Any additional packages are stated below - instruction on their installation is provided in the 'Individual Project: Strava Archive Analysis.ipynb' notebook.
+Any additional packages are stated below - instruction on their installation is provided in the 'strava.ipynb' notebook.

 Necessary Packages:
 - pandas